 - Antivirus software essential

-- All students are able to access the full Microsoft Suite free of charge through the school
+- All students are able to access the full Microsoft Suite of programs free of charge through the school

 Middleton Grange is supported by Cyclone computers who are creating a purchasing portal specific to our programme.
 Devices for sale through this portal are approved by the school.
 To access go to www.cyclone.co.nz/byod – select Middleton Grange School and use this password: byodmgs